Content

 Access Java AST from Javadoc Check

-As you already know Javadoc parse tree is a result of parsing block comment.
-There is a method to get the original block comment from Javadoc Check.
-You may need this block comment to check its position or something else in java DetailAST tree.
+As you already know the Javadoc AST is a result of parsing a block comment.
+There is a method to get the original block comment from a Javadoc Check.
+You may need this block comment to check its position in the DetailAST tree.

-For example, to write a JavadocCheck that verifies @param tags in Javadoc comment of a method definition, you also need all method's parameter names.
-To get method definition AST you should access java DetailAST tree from javadoc Check.
-For this purpose use getBlockCommentAst() method that returns DetailAST node.
+For example, to write a JavadocCheck that verifies @param tags in the Javadoc comment of a method definition, you also need all of the method's parameter names.
+To get a method definition AST you should access the DetailAST tree from a javadoc Check.
+For this purpose use the getBlockCommentAst() method that returns a DetailAST node.

 Example: